InDistill: Information flow-preserving knowledge distillation for model compression: Experimental setup

+The proposed method has been evaluated on three well-known datasets: CIFAR-10 \cite{krizhevsky2009learning}, CIFAR-100 \cite{krizhevsky2009learning}, and ImageNet \cite{deng2009imagenet}.
+Regarding the model architectures, there are three types of setups based on the capacity gap and architectural differences between teachers and students:

+\textbf{Small capacity gap (same width).} Following prior work~\cite{tian2019contrastive,zhao2022decoupled,jin2023multi}, we evaluate the proposed method using seven ResNet~\cite{he2016deep} teacher-student pairs widely used for evaluating KD methodologies (\eg, ResNet34-ResNet18, ResNet56-ResNet20, ResNet110-ResNet32, etc.).
+These pairs have the same width, meaning the feature maps derived from their blocks have matching dimensions.

+\textbf{Large capacity gap (different width).} We employ the following teacher-student pairs: ResNet50-ResNet18, ResNet32x4-ResNet32, ResNet32x2-ResNet20, and ResNet32x4-ResNet20.
+The teachers of these pairs have either 2 or 4 times the width of the corresponding students.
+In this scenario, channel pruning is applied to the teacher's intermediate layers to match the student's width, facilitating direct KD via feature-based distillation while preserving the crucial information flow paths.

-We consider model architectures of limited capacity for CIFAR-10, CUB-200, and FashionMNIST, being small-scale and less complex.
-The ResNet-18 is used as the teacher model (consisting of around 11 million trainable parameters) and a tiny CNN consisting of 3 convolutional layers is used as the student model (CNN-S).
-Due to the structural differences as well as the large capacity gap between teacher and student we additionally consider an auxiliary teacher model (CNN-A), as described in Sec.~\ref{sec:info_preserv}.
-Table~\ref{tab:aux_stud} presents the model architectures in detail.
-The images of CUB-200 have much larger size than CIFAR-10 and FasionMNIST, thus the CNN-A and CNN-S kernel sizes are adjusted accordingly.
+\textbf{Extreme capacity gap (different architecture).} Following prior work~\cite{passalis2020heterogeneous}, we consider ResNet18 as the teacher model (consisting of around 11 million trainable parameters) and a tiny CNN consisting of 3 convolutional layers as the student model (CNN-S).
+Due to the structural differences as well as the large capacity gap between teacher and student, we additionally use an auxiliary teacher model (CNN-A). \Cref{tab:aux_stud} presents the model architectures in detail.
 For CNN-A and CNN-S, batch normalization is applied after each convolutional layer.

-Due to the capacity limitations of tiny CNNs we consider larger architectures for CIFAR-100 and ImageNet, being more complex and large-scale.
-ResNet32$\times$4 and ResNet32 were selected as teacher and student for CIFAR-100, while ResNet-50 and ResNet-18 were selected as teacher and student for ImageNet.
-Using an auxiliary teacher is redundant for these datasets, as the teacher and student models belong to the same model family (ResNets) and the capacity gap between them is not significant.
-Furthermore, note that channel pruning is applied at the last layer of each block instead of each layer, thus enabling to apply InDistill to ResNets of different depth.
+The feature maps are flattened before propagation to the fully-connected layers.